Cpmjaguar1234/nova/README.md

 ## Disclaimer

 This software is provided "as is", without warranty of any kind.
-The authors are not responsible for any consequences of using this tool.
+The authors are not responsible for any consequences of using these tools.

 ## Contributing